Wallingford seeks historic status; some worry it’s a roadblock to density

 Opponents have also called the effort to seek a historic designation “classist” and pointed to racist practices like redlining, restrictive covenants and the exclusion of many Black homebuyers from the postwar GI Bill to argue that efforts to preserve single-family neighborhoods only extend patterns of exclusion.

-“Whether they believe it or not, it is a racist act,” said Grace Kim, an architect, who opposes the designation.
+“Whether they believe it or not, it is a racist act,” said Grace Kim, an architect who opposes the designation.

 In a statement, Historic Wallingford said its supporters and volunteers “come from various backgrounds” and pointed out that the historic designation alone will not block development.